January 12, 2026

 Managing Director, AquaSafe New Zealand.

-Dr. Webber is a Senior Lecturer in Anaesthesiology and Director of the Simulation Centre for Patient Safety at the University of Auckland.
-He co-founded the International Drowning Researchers’ Alliance and is a corresponding member of the International Life Saving Federation Medical Committee.
+Dr Jonathon Webber is an advanced qualified lifeguard (ret.), and life member of the Piha Surf Life Saving Club, Surf Life Saving Northern Region and Surf Life Saving New Zealand.
+A senior lecturer in the Department of Anaesthesiology and director of the Simulation Centre for Patient Safety at the University of Auckland, he is a co-founder of the International Drowning Researchers’ Alliance (IDRA) and corresponding member of the International Life Saving Federation Medical Committee.

 Deputy CEO and Marketing Manager of Water Safety Ireland (WSI)